Countries That Start with D: Discover All About 5 Nations

-There are exactly five sovereign countries that start with D letter in English pronunciation or spelling, this sound appears in 1,376 languages—representing 46% of all languages included in the Phoible.org database.
+There are exactly five sovereign countries that start with D letter in English pronunciation or spelling, this sound appears in 1,376 languages, representing 46% of all languages included in the Phoible.org database.
+If you’re exploring global naming patterns, these countries are just a small part of the broader Countries List A to Z.

 In English alone, the /d/ sound can be found in roughly 4.32% of the total word count.
 The origins of these country names, however, stem from much deeper stories tied to regional histories, indigenous populations, and political developments.